Table of Contents

 - Identify and monitor risks.

 The Division of Examinations is present among market participants conducting on-site exams or evaluations.
 The results gathered help the commission in accurately achieving its mission.
 This division promotes compliance with federal security laws through exams, outreach, and publications.
 For effectiveness, the division is organized into different offices to carry out the mission of the National Exam Program.
-Below is a list of these offices/programs as presented by the Securities and Exchange Commission:
+The following section outlines the various offices and programs as described by the Securities and Exchange Commission.

-This office handles examinations for Financial Industry Regulatory Authority (FINRA) and The Municipal Securities Rulemaking Board (MSRB).
+- The FINRA and Securities Industry Oversight (FSIO) Examination Program: Examinations related to the Financial Industry Regulatory Authority (FINRA) and the Municipal Securities Rulemaking Board (MSRB).

-Coordinates with other regulatory bodies by reviewing proposed rules and plays a critical role in investigations and audits.
+- The Office of Chief Counsel (OCC): Coordinates regulatory efforts, reviews proposed rules, and plays a pivotal role in investigations and audits.

 The SEC and Cryptocurrency